vincentchoqueuse/web_app_2nd_order_identification2/README.md

 # web_app_2nd_order_identification

-A simple web application for the temporel analysis of 2nd order systems.
+A simple web application for the temporal analysis of 2nd order systems.
 This web app uses csv files for storing the frequency response of 1st and 2nd order systems.
 This csv files can be generated from the python script in the python folder

 ## Demonstration